AgbaD/collpy/README.md

 <img src="ss/highlight.png" alt="highlight">

-The background of a text can be changes to highligh parts of texts, show errors among other things
+The background of a text can be changed to highligh parts of texts, show errors among other things

 Available colors